-If your WordPress VIP support package includes Application Support or Enterprise Support, you have the ability to request code review from the VIP Team.
+Customers with Application Support or Enterprise Support have the ability to request code review from the VIP Team.

-The goal of our reviews is to provide feedback on these aspects of your pull request:
+The goal of VIP reviews is to provide feedback for pull requests that address:

-Be sure to review our recommendations for the speediest code review.
+Also review VIP’s recommendations for the speediest code review.

 After creating a pull request